 Give yourself at least two days in Istanbul, Turkey's major metropolis.
 This allows you to focus on major sights, including the Hagia Sophia, Topkapı Palace, and the Grand Bazaar on Day One before taking to the water on Day Two for one of Istanbul's most iconic experiences: a cruise upon the Bosphorus Strait.

-From Istanbul head west, through the sunflower fields of eastern Thrace, to the Gallipoli Peninsula.
+From Istanbul head west, through the sunflower fields of eastern Thrace, to the attractions of the Gallipoli Peninsula.
 The WWI battlefields here are where Atatürk (the founder of modern Turkey) first rose to prominence as the Ottoman army held back the Allied forces in one of the war's bloodiest episodes.

 Stay directly across the water from the peninsula in the buzzy city of Çanakkale.
 This is the best base for visiting both Gallipoli and the much mythologized ruins of Troy.

-Usefully, if you're short on time, Çanakkale tour operators offer day trips that encompass a morning tour of the Gallipoli Peninsula's battlefields, war memorials, and cemeteries and an afternoon spent exploring Troy.
+Luckily, if you're short on time, Çanakkale tour operators offer day trips that encompass a morning tour of major tourist attractions like the Gallipoli Peninsula's battlefields, war memorials, and cemeteries and an afternoon spent exploring Troy.

-Afterwards, trundle down the Aegean Coast to Bergama.
+Afterwards, travel down the Aegean Coast to Bergama.
 This easygoing small town is overlooked by the hilltop remnants of Pergamum, one of Turkey's grandest ancient city ruins and a UNESCO World Heritage Site.

-Pergamum's Acropolis and Asclepeion (healing temple) are just a taster for what's next, as now you're heading south to Selçuk and Ephesus - the greatest ruin of them all.
+Pergamum's Acropolis and Asclepeion (healing temple) are just a taster for what's next, as now you're heading south to Selçuk and Ephesus – the greatest ruins of them all.

 Selçuk is a charming red-tile roofed village with a Roman aqueduct running straight through the center of town.
 Even if Ephesus wasn't right next door (which it is), you'd want to stop here for its laid-back atmosphere and handful of historic buildings scattered through the lanes.